takaf3/dummy_ai_endpoint/README.md

 # dummy ai endpoint

-A debugging tool that mimics the OpenAI API, allowing you to intercept requests, log prompts, and manually control responses for testing LLM-powered applications.
+A debugging tool that mimics both OpenAI and Anthropic APIs, allowing you to intercept requests, log prompts, and manually control responses for testing LLM-powered applications.

 Perfect for debugging applications where you don't have access to the source code but need to understand what prompts are being sent and test different response scenarios.